Supporting Job Application Documents

 - Include thanks for their cooperation.

-Letter of Acknowledgment When an offer is received, special attention should be given to the preparation of
+Letter of Acknowledgment When an offer is received, special attention should be given to the preparation of your response letter.

 - Upon receipt of an offer, prompt acknowledgment should be transmitted to the prospective employer.